 Floors including sub-floors

 Repair category 2

-Notes There is sloping to flooring.
-There is movement to flooring in the left hand bedroom.
-There may be decay to concealed timbers.
-A timber and damp specialist will be able to carry out an intrusive inspection advising on any necessary remedial works which should be completed to a guaranteed standard.
+Notes Sections of flooring are loose/uneven.

+The bathroom floor tiles may contain asbestos based material.
+See information on Asbestos in the Limitations of Inspection section above.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

+Notes There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

+The kitchen is basic and dated.